FluentLenium/FluentLenium/README.md

 }
 ```

-- Run as a JUnit test
+- Run as a JUnit test.

 [More FluentLenium examples are available on github](https://github.com/FluentLenium/FluentLenium/tree/master/fluentlenium-examples).